Dog and cat laying in grass

 Getting Started

-Having a new dog is like hosting a famiily member, a toddler, and a nervous new roommate all at once.
+Having a new dog is like hosting a family member, a toddler, and a nervous new roommate all at once.
 While joyous, it takes time to figure out the rules of the house.
 Your new dog will have many questions.
 When is dinner time?
 Where do I sleep?
 Can I go outside or do I just wait here?
 What can I play with?

 Have some basics ready to go: the more prepared you are, the better able to handle any surprises that come your way.